michelou/dotty-examples/README.md

   </td>
   <td style="border:0;padding:0;vertical-align:text-top;">
     This repository gathers <a href="https://dotty.epfl.ch/" rel="external">Dotty</a> code examples coming from various websites - mostly from the <a href="https://dotty.epfl.ch/" rel="external">Dotty</a> project - or written by myself.<br/>
-    In particular it includes several <a href="https://en.wikibooks.org/wiki/Windows_Batch_Scripting">batch files</a>/<a href="https://www.gnu.org/software/bash/manual/bash.html">bash scripts</a> for experimenting with the Dotty language (aka <a href="https://www.scala-lang.org/blog/2018/04/19/scala-3.html" rel="external">Scala 3</a>) on a Windows machine.
+    In particular it includes several <a href="https://en.wikibooks.org/wiki/Windows_Batch_Scripting">batch files</a>/<a href="https://www.gnu.org/software/bash/manual/bash.html" rel="external">bash scripts</a> for experimenting with the Dotty language (aka <a href="https://www.scala-lang.org/blog/2018/04/19/scala-3.html" rel="external">Scala 3</a>) on a Windows machine.
   </td>
   </tr>
 </table>